Russell-Waterhouse/blog/content/post/ai_for_non_programming_decision_makers.md

 ### Why that Doesn't Work

-This doesn't work because there's actually a lot that "turn the like button blue" could mean to an AI.
+This doesn't work because there's actually a lot that "turn the like button blue" could mean.

 If the AI is really braindead that day, it might literally just turn the button blue and never save the fact that you